davaya/openc2-jadn/jadn-v2.0.md

 ```
 ### 4.1.3 Compound

-If CoreType is a structured Compound or Choice type, each field definition in the **Fields** array has five elements:
+If CoreType is a structured Compound (Array, Map, Record) or Choice type, each field definition in the
+**Fields** array has five elements:
 1. **FieldID:** the integer identifier of the field
 2. **FieldName:** the name or label of the field
 3. **FieldType:** the type of the field, a **TypeReference**